These are the electric mountain bikes we've reviewed and given 4 or 5 stars to out of the dozens we've ridden. We test for:

 In our tests, we definitely appreciated the (lack of) weight compared to the other models on test.
 This doesn't translate to a lack of solidity - we found it gave a smooth and powerful ride, and is very grippy.

 Beameo Unbound, £2,099

 A good-looking electric mountain bike with a mid-drive motor for around £2k?
 Count us in!
-The Beameo Unbound is easy on the eye, and the mid-drive motor makes for great weight distribution - keeping the weight of the battery and motor directly underneath the rider, this creates an intuitive handling performance and mitigates the rear wheel kick-outs you can sometimes suffer on rear-drive motors on muddy terrain.
+The Beameo Unbound is easy on the eye, and we liked the mid-drive motor, which makes for great weight distribution - keeping the weight of the battery and motor directly underneath the rider, this creates an intuitive handling performance and mitigates the rear wheel kick-outs you can sometimes suffer on rear-drive motors on muddy terrain.

 The battery is removable - the only bike on this list with this feature - and delivers up to 100km of range, pretty good for a 22kg bike.
 The Tektro hydraulic disc brakes are sharp and responsive, though the Suntour shocks are a little stiff and might require tweaking to your satisfaction (though this can be done easily).
 If you're a mountain biker looking for a first foray into electric without wanting to pay through the nose, this is an excellent option.

 Where we found this bike really excelled was taking on hills off-road - the motor and tyres combined to power up inclines more more easily than we’ve found climbing on some rear-hub bikes.